CSA FAQ

 Are LFFC member farms sustainable, organic, chemical-free?

 Yes!
-All LFFC member farms are 100% Certified Organic or chemical-free.
+All LFFC member farms are certified organic or chemical-free and working towards their certification.
 Each farm keeps meticulous records of all activities on all of their land and growing fields, from weed control to seed suppliers, compost methods, and crop rotation.
 Aside from the organic certification agencies, LFFC, as a cooperative, has very strict standards regarding land management and animal welfare.
 Our farmers regularly build up their soil, test plants, rotate crops, and practice pasture maintenance to sustain a healthy environment for our products.

 What will my CSA share look like?